AdaptiveBProcess/DeclarativeProcessSimulation/README.md

 This generates a simulation process model corresponding to the implementation of the changes proposed by the user.
 The simulation files are stored in output_files/simulation_files/.
 In addition, the approach simulates that simulation process model and generates a statistics file corresponding to the stats of the simulated model.
 The simulation stats are stored in output_files/simulation_stats/.

 ## Examples
+The files used for the experimentation are stored in input_files.

 ## Authors